FarronF/limerick-council-meetings/meetings/2024/04/18-Joint Policing Sub-Committee Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting of the Municipal District of Cappamore-Kilmallock - 14th December 2023.md

 There was acknowledgement of the patrols at Halloween, and those in attendance noted the

-need to think of road safety at Christmas.---
+need to think of road safety at Christmas.
+---
 4

 Inspector Thompson highlighted that An Garda Siochana are heavily dependent on calls from